Do you want to know the best SEO tricks from online marketing gurus?

 I’m the same kind of person you are.
 I mean, look at how much information exists on the Internet, and how fast the world moves today.

 More than 2 million blog posts are written each day.
 What strategy should we use to stand out?
 What exactly should we concentrate on to get high-quality traffic?
 My answer is to analyze the best people and their material!

-That’s why, after brushing up my knowledge — which is, OH MY GOD, 15 years old already — I’m sharing experts’ content marketing strategies with you.
+That’s why, after brushing up my knowledge — which is, OH MY GOD, 16 years old already — I’m sharing experts’ SEO tricks with you.
 Experts use these strategies in their blogs every single day.
-I analyzed the most shared and highest-traffic articles in order to discover the secrets of success.

-- The Best on-page SEO secrets used by content marketing gurus
+- The Best on-page SEO tricks used by SEO marketing gurus

 - What should you know about the strategy of a perfectly optimized blog?

-- Best practices for generating the right content for your blog
+- Best SEO techniques for generating the right content

 - Principal rules of writing titles for blog posts